Contents

 in Figure StlExportWindow.
 The window

-has shape selector, a 3-D view of the selected shape and some
+has a shape selector, a 3-D view of the selected shape and some

 parameters that control the shapes created.
 The exact parameters depend